Ryrden/Ryrden/README.md

 ### ***About me***

-I am an undergraduate in Information Systems at ICMC/USP.
-I love to learn and build something new, productive and creative.

-* **I am interested in Software Engineering**
+I’m a passionate Software Engineer currently interning at Nubank while completing my final year in Information Systems at ICMC/USP.
+I’m driven by the desire to learn, create innovative solutions, and collaborate with others to tackle real-world challenges.

+**Key Interests**: Software Engineering, Software Architecture, Distributed Systems
-* 🌱 I’m currently learning ...
+* 🌱 **Currently learning:**
-  * Backend Development
+  * Backend Development (Architectures)
-  * Software Architecture and Scalability
+  * System Design & Scalability
-  * English (Almost fluent)
+  * Improving my English and Spanish skills
-  * Spanish (I think I like learning languages)

 <!-- ### ***Some technologies that I know***

 <p>